 Flushing and disinfection: Before being placed in service all newly installed pipes, valves, hydrants and appurtenances shall be flushed, disinfected and kept clean, and an acceptable bacteriological report shall be obtained.
-Flushing and purification shall be in accordance with Standard Specification 7-11.
+Flushing and purification shall be in accordance with Specification 7-11.

 Vault location: Prior to water service approval, SPU Development Services Office shall coordinate all work associated with installation of service vaults.
 The table below provides some preliminary information.
 SPU Water Crews will perform all service work.
 Vaults shall be installed in the landscape/furniture zone.